nxptest/meta-matter-wcs/README.md

     $iptables -A FORWARD -i mlan0 -o wpan0 -j ACCEPT
     $iptables -A FORWARD -i wpan0 -o mlan0 -j ACCEPT
     $otbr-web &

-# How to build Matter application

-A document described how to build Matter application for i.MX platforms can be found in [Matter community](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/nxp_imx8m_linux_examples.md).

-A Matter official document about how to use chip-tool as Matter controller can be found in [here](https://github.com/project-chip/connectedhomeip/blob/TE8/rc3/examples/chip-tool/README.md).